geeeeeeeeew/CS-175-Team-Direction-/docs/final.md

 |Parse Correctly| Parse Correctly|Parse Correctly|
 |Execute Successfully| Execute Successfully|Execute Successfully|

+###  Advanced Commands
+We set 25 advanced commands in total with each tested 10 times, and the details can be checked in "docs/advanced_commands_eval.txt".
 According to the evaluation table in 'basic_commands_evaluation.md', we derived that speech recognition rate is, command parsing rate is, and successfully executed commands rate is.

-###  Advanced Commands
-We tested 50 advanced commands in total, and the details can be checked in "docs/advanced_commands_evaluation.md".
 Below shows some examples and our evaluation criterion for advanced commands.

 | Find Iron| Find a pig and a sheep, and kill them |Find a pig and cook porkchop| Murder the farthest stallion with a blade |
 | -------------   | ------------- | ------------- | ------------- |
 |Speech Recognized | Speech Recognized|Speech Recognized| Speech Recognized|
 |Parse Correctly| Parse Correctly|Parse Correctly|Parse Correctly|
 |Execute 1/1 action Successfully| Execute 4/4 actions Successfully|Execute 2/2 Successfully|Execute 1/1 Successfully|

-According to the evaluation table in 'basic_commands_evaluation.md', we derived that speech recognition rate is, command parsing rate is, and successfully executed commands rate is.

 ## Resources Used
 - [SpeechRecognition](https://pypi.org/project/SpeechRecognition/)\